This is the tale of two towns.

 Jackson Lake Island, aka Spectre from Big Fish

-In Big Fish, Edward Bloom (the young version played by Ewan McGregor with a terrible southern accent) loves to spin tall tales, to the annoyance of his pragmatic son.
+In Big Fish, Edward Bloom (the young version played by Ewan McGregor with a terrible southern accent) loves to spin tall tales, to the annoyance of his son.

 One of these fables is about the unnervingly perfect town of Spectre, where they steal your shoes to convince you to stay forever and ever, eating pie in rocking chairs and dancing barefoot on the green lawn.

-In the movie, Edward’s son discovers that Spectre is a real town, though it’s not quite the same as his father painted it.
+In the movie, Edward’s son discovers that Spectre is a real town, though it’s not quite the same as his father described it.
 The town had fallen on hard times, and Edward had saved it from the bank’s clutches.

 Little remains of the the twinkly-lit paradise seen in the beginning of Big Fish.
 First, the film crew artificially aged the town for later shots in the movie, and then 15 years did their work on what was never intended to be a permanent installation.

 Still, the legend of Spectre lives on.
-Visitors have added their own shoes to the line strung across main street, as if to say they would like to stay and dance barefoot for a while.
+Visitors have added their own shoes to the line strung across Main Street, as if to say they would like to stay and dance barefoot for a while.